cskeeters/vim-jump/README.md

 This plugin automates creating a "link" or a "jump line" and jumping when the cursor is on a jump line.

+A Jump line looks like this:

+    main.cpp	/\Vint main(int argc, char *argv[])

+The file name is separated from the search string by a hard tab character.
+This is just text and can jumped from in vim from any text file, including markdown.

 For more details see the [vim doc](doc/jump.txt).